ROTARY GLOBAL GRANT SCHOLARSHIPS FOR 2020-2021 FOR STUDY ABROAD – APPLICATION DEADLINE OCTOBER 18, 2019

 - Economic and community development

-For more information on each of the six areas of focus see Areas of Focus Policy Statements.
-Note that applications that indicate more than one area of focus will not be accepted.
+For more information on each of the six areas of focus, google Rotary.org areas of focus.
+Note: Applications that indicate more than one area of focus will not be accepted.

-The winning applicant generally goes through two rounds of interviews—local and district level—and must receive final approval from the Rotary Foundation.
-The winning applicant will receive an award of $40,000 to cover the cost of tuition, fees, educational supplies, room and board, and round-trip transportation to/from the study site.
+The winning applicant goes through two rounds of interviews—the club level and the district level—and must receive final approval from the Rotary Foundation.
+The winning applicant will receive an award of $30,000 to cover the cost of tuition, fees, educational supplies, room and board, and round-trip transportation to/from the study site.
 Scholars must account for all expenditures and must provide funding to cover all costs that exceed the amount provided by Rotary.
 All unspent funds must be returned to Rotary.

 The scholarship award is limited to one academic year of study.
 The scholarship student may choose to pursue a degree program that requires more than one academic year of study to complete.
 In that case, the student must personally provide funding for all degree study that extends beyond one academic year.
 Rotary will not renew the scholarship for the second year nor will it issue any additional funds to cover any part of the cost of the second year of study.
 Whether the chosen degree program is one year in length or longer, the Rotary scholarship recipient must seek admission to a Rotary-approved graduate degree program and diligently pursue coursework in that degree program.